WhosOnPole/wop-platform/docs/OPENF1_SETUP.md

 # OpenF1 Data Ingestion Setup Guide

-This guide explains how to set up automatic daily ingestion of F1 data from the OpenF1 API.
+This guide explains how to set up automatic monthly ingestion of F1 data from the OpenF1 API.

 ## Overview

 The OpenF1 ingestion Edge Function fetches driver, team, and race schedule data from the OpenF1 API and syncs it to your database.
-You can run it manually or set it up to run automatically on a schedule.
+The function runs automatically on the last day of each month, and can also be triggered manually from the admin panel when needed (e.g., after races).

 ## Option 1: Manual Trigger (Simplest - Recommended for Development)